shinjipons/shinjipons.github.io/src/markdown/lovers-dew-case-study.md

 description: A recounting behind the 3D modelling and rendering project for Matteo Parfums
 ---

 In August 2024, I reached out to Matthew Sanchez on Twitter when he said that he was looking for a designer to produce high-quality 3D renders of his upcoming fragrance Lovers' Dew.
-This blog post is about the process behind the 3D modelling, the concept research phase and the execution for the whole project.
+This blog post is about the process behind the 3D modelling, the concept research phase and the execution for the whole project, which you can check out [here](https://shinjipons.com/lovers-dew.html).

 !()[media/lovers-dew-story/matthew-sanchez-tweet.webp]